nodejs/node/doc/guides/technical-priorities.md

 The current documentation is great for experienced developers or people who are aware of what they are looking for.
 On the other hand, for beginners this documentation can be quite hard to read and finding the desired information is difficult.
-It is important that we have documentation that is suitable for beginners in order to continue the rapid growth in use.
+We must have documentation that is suitable for beginners in order to continue the rapid growth in use.
 This documentation should include more concrete examples and a learning path for newcomers.